nguyenpn1596/Sales-Training-and-Engagement-Analysis/README.md

 🔎 Key Insights:

-- Trace3 benefites the most from strategic enablement.
+- Account #1 benefites the most from strategic enablement.
-- AHEAD has high growth potential with more training.
+- Account #2 has high growth potential with more training.
 - Selling storage as add-on is the most popular and product training topic.
-- CCB’s engagement needs re-evaluation due to poor sales ROI.
+- Account #3’s engagement needs re-evaluation due to poor sales ROI.
 - Instead of focus on our hardware as main solution, having ours attached to be part of multi-vendor solution seem to yield the most results.
 - Don't compette, intergrate.